The French Laundry: History

-The building was built as a saloon in the 1900s by a Scottish stonesman for Pierre Guillaume.
-In the 1920s, the building was owned by John Lande who used it as a French steam laundry, which is the origin of the restaurant's name.
+The building was constructed as a saloon in 1896 by a Scottish stonesman for Pierre Guillaume.
+A 1906 law outlawed the sale and consumption of alcohol in the area around the Veterans Home of California Yountville, and the building was bought in 1920 by John Lande who used it as a French steam laundry, which is the origin of the restaurant's name.

-In 1978, Sally Schmitt and her husband Don purchased the building and renovated it into a restaurant.
+In 1978, Sally Schmitt and her husband Don, a former bank appraiser and then-mayor of Yountville, purchased the building and renovated it into a restaurant.
 They kept the name, the French Laundry, because locals still referred to the building as such.
 The French Laundry was one of the first restaurants to offer what would become known as California cuisine.
-The Schmitts ran the restaurant nonstop for seventeen years, before selling it to Thomas Keller in 1994.
+The Schmitts ran the restaurant for 17 years before selling it to Thomas Keller in 1994.

 In 1999, Keller published The French Laundry Cookbook, which he considers his definitive book on cuisine.
 That year it won three International Association of Culinary Professionals (IACP) awards for Cookbook of the Year, Julia Child "First Cookbook" Award, and Design Award.

-In 2004, the restaurant installed a geothermal heating and air conditioning system.

 In July 2014, the Napa Valley restaurant celebrated its 20th anniversary with a six-hour feast for friends, locals, and luminaries and temporarily closed for renovations before the end of the year.

 In December 2014, while being temporarily closed for renovations, The French Laundry wine cellar was robbed of an estimated $500,000 of wine.
 Most of the wine was subsequently recovered.

 On April 7, 2015, the restaurant reopened following demolition of a number of buildings on the site.
 During the remainder of the renovation project, the staff worked out of a temporary kitchen.

 During the COVID-19 pandemic, The French Laundry closed and re-opened several times, and faced restrictions such as limited seating.
-In November 2020, Governor Gavin Newsom attended a private party at the restaurant, and was photographed not socially distancing, nor wearing a protective mask, despite guidelines issued by his administration ahead of an expected holiday COVID-19 surge.
-Newsom received widespread criticism as a result, and the incident attracted support for the recall effort against him, which nonetheless failed by a wide margin.

 Cuisine

-Every day, The French Laundry serves two different nine-course tasting menus, one the Chef's Tasting Menu and the other the Tasting of Vegetables, which is vegetarian.
+Every day, The French Laundry serves two different nine-course tasting menus: the Chef's Tasting Menu and the vegetarian Tasting of Vegetables.
+Each menu is US$425 per person (including gratuity) for the base meal, although not including additional supplements such as caviar and truffles.
 During the winter holiday season, Thanksgiving, Halloween, and other holidays, the restaurant may offer special dishes.
-Both menus are US$355 per person, including gratuity for the base meal, although not including additional supplements such as caviar and truffles.

-The food is mainly French with contemporary American influences, for example specialties such as smoked salmon cornets, which were inspired by a trip to Baskin-Robbins.
+The food is mainly French with contemporary American influences—for example, specialties such as smoked salmon cornets, which were inspired by a trip to Baskin-Robbins.